 Under the Mineral Resources Law of the PRC, all mineral resources of the PRC are owned by the State.
-The Ministry of Natural Resources of the PRC is responsible for the supervision and administration of the exploration and mining of mineral resources nationwide.
+The State Council's competent authority for geology and mineral resources is responsible for the supervision and administration of the exploration and mining of mineral resources nationwide.
 The geology and mineral resources departments of the Chinese Government in the respective provinces, autonomous regions and municipalities are responsible for the supervision and administration of the exploration and mining of mineral resources within their own jurisdictions.
 Enterprises engaged in the mining or exploration of mineral resources must obtain mining permits and exploration permits, as the case may be, which are transferable for consideration only in certain circumstances as provided under PRC laws and regulations, subject to approval by relevant administrative authorities.